IBM/mas-tas-appconnect-flows/README.md

 <details><summary><b>Websphere</b></summary>

-Login to your Websphere console that is hosting the Maximo server
+Login to the Websphere console that is hosting the Maximo server

 <img src="/Pics/Websphere-Home.png">